Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons: Statistical properties

-As it can be seen from Fig.~\ref{fig:gam_reff}, the IllustrisTNG ETGs produce similar trends of the $\gamma^{\prime}-R_{\mathrm{eff}}$ correlation than the comparison datasets, but have systematically larger $R_{\mathrm{eff}}$, given that the stellar mass range of the comparison dataset samples is selected to match the IllustrisTNG ETG sample.
-Since we are approximating the effective radius of the IllustrisTNG ETGs by their 3D stellar half mass radius, this overestimation is not unexpected. \citet{2018MNRAS.474.3976G} already found that the stellar half mass radius of the IllustrisTNG quenched galaxies are larger than the observed 2D effective radius ~\citep{2003MNRAS.343..978S,2012arXiv1211.6122B,2014ApJ...788...28V} by 0.3 dex (about 2 times) in the stellar mass range of $10^{10.7}\mathrm{M}_{\astrosun} \leqslant M_{\ast} \leqslant 10^{11.9}\mathrm{M}_{\astrosun}$ (their projected 2D SDSS $r$-band effective radius is also overestimated by $0.1-0.2$ dex in the same mass range, see Fig. 2b in \citealt{2018MNRAS.474.3976G}).
-The agreement at higher redshift ($z=0.2$) with the strong lensing dataset is marginally better than the agreement with the dynamical modeling dataset at $z = 0$, and the simulations (especially IllustrisTNG compared with Magneticum) agree better with each other than with the observational data, which could be a result of the too-strong AGN feedback model adopted in the IllustrisTNG puffing up the galaxies.
+As it can be seen from Fig.~\ref{fig:gam_reff}, the IllustrisTNG ETGs produce similar trends of the $\gamma^{\prime}-R_{\mathrm{eff}}$ correlation than the comparison datasets, but have larger $R_{\mathrm{eff}}$ in the large size end, given that the stellar mass range of the comparison dataset samples is selected to match the IllustrisTNG ETG sample. \citet{2018MNRAS.474.3976G} found that the $R_{\mathrm{eff}}$ of the IllustrisTNG quenched galaxies are larger than the observed 2D effective radius ~\citep{2003MNRAS.343..978S,2012arXiv1211.6122B,2014ApJ...788...28V} by 0.1 dex (about 2 times) in the stellar mass range of $10^{10.7}\mathrm{M}_{\astrosun} \leqslant M_{\ast} \leqslant 10^{11.9}\mathrm{M}_{\astrosun}$ (see Fig. 2b in \citealt{2018MNRAS.474.3976G}).
+The agreement at higher redshift ($z=0.2$) with the strong lensing dataset is marginally better than the agreement with the dynamical modeling dataset and the simulations (especially IllustrisTNG compared with Magneticum) at $z = 0$ in the large size end.
+The $\gamma^{\prime}$ values of IllustrisTNG ETGs are much shallower than Oser and Wind simulations that do not include AGN feedback, which agrees better with observations and reflects the necessity of AGN feedback in the lower galaxy size (mass) range.
+Please see Section~\ref{sec:4} for a more detailed discussion of AGN feedback effects on the correlation between $\gamma^{\prime}$ and galaxy sizes.